Skip to content

 Definition of Datacenter

-A data center, also known as a server farm, is a physical or virtual structure that hosts hardware devices (such as servers) and software, providing data, information, services or resources to various clients (software or devices).
-The term "server", in fact, derives from English and means "servant".
+A data center, also known as a server farm, is a physical or virtual facility that hosts hardware (such as servers) and software, providing data, information, services, or resources to various clients (software or devices).
+The term "server," in fact, comes from the English word "servant."
 In practice, a data center processes client requests and provides them with the necessary information.

 Let's think, for example, when we surf the Internet: the browser on our device (the client) sends a request to the web server that hosts the desired site.
 The server processes this request and transmits the information necessary to display the site on our screen, all within seconds.